-7 The German VDA/DIN NA 052-32-08 represents the German national body on Functional Safety according to ISO 26262.
-A sub-group has classified the ISO 26262 clauses according to a categorization schema of "process", "technical", "both", "reference".
-The purpose was to facilitate use cases of combined Automotive SPICE® process assessments and safety audits, and mutual consideration of SPICE assessment and safety audit results for the purpose of making such process assessments and safety audits more efficient while reducing interview effort in practice.
+6 The German VDA/DIN NA 052-00-32-08 subgroup represents the German national standardization body on Functional Safety according to ISO 26262.
+This subgroup has classified the ISO 26262 clauses according to a categorisation schema of "process", "technical", "both", "reference".
+The purpose was to facilitate use cases of combined Automotive SPICE[®] process assessments and safety audits, and mutual consideration of SPICE assessment and safety audit results for the purpose of making such process assessments and safety audits more efficient while reducing interview effort in practice.